brandur/the-surf/articles/philip-k-dick.md

 > I must turn a terrible tragedy into an advantage, Buckman realized.
 Capitalize on the accidental death of my own sister.
 If it _was_ accidental.
 >
 > "Maybe it's true," he said.
-Possible Marshal Holbein, for example, who hated him enormously, had arranged it.
+Possibly Marshal Holbein, for example, who hated him enormously, had arranged it.
 >
 > "No," Herb said.
 "It's not true.
 But start an inquiry.
 And you must find someone to pin it on; there must be a trial."